vegaprotocol/specs/specs/0050-epochs.md

 delegation-message on the chain.
 However, the delegation only becomes valid towards the next epoch, though it can be undone through undelegate.

-It is important that no action triggered on Vega needs to direclty invoke the ETH smart contract through the validators; thus, all actions regarding locking and unlocking of stake are initiated by the ETH, not by Vega.
+It is important that no action triggered on Vega needs to directly invoke the ETH smart contract through the validators; thus, all actions regarding locking and unlocking of stake are initiated by the ETH, not by Vega.